Roman-Supernova-PIT/package-template/README.rst

 * Try running::
     rsync -n -a -v -i ../existing_repo_template/existing_repo/ ./

   as always replacing ``existing_repo`` with the name of your own repo.
 This will not actually copy any files; the ``-n`` makes it a dry run.
 This will tell you what will get copied from the package template to your current directory.
 The output is a little bit byzantine, but the key is to look for lines that do *not* start with either ``.d..t......`` (which just indicates a directory), or ``>f+++++++++``.
 Lines that start with the latter describe a file that does not exist in your current directory and that will be copied over from the template.
 This is all good!
 If there are any other lines that start with ``>f`` but do *not* have the row of plusses, then those are files that already exist in your current directory that will be overwritten when you import the template.
-If you know what you're doing, you can just let this happen.
+If you really know what you're doing, you can just let this happen.
 However, what you should probably do instead is rename that file from ``<filename>`` to ``<filename>-BACKUP`` so that you're current changes won't get overwritten.
 (You will merge this later.)
 When you've done this, run the above ``rsync`` command again to make sure everything in the output is either a directory, something you are very confident you want to overwrite, or something that starts with ``>f+++++++++``.

 * Once you're confident you're not going to overwrite anything you don't want to, run::
     rsync -a -v -i ../existing_repo_template/existing_repl/ ./